Weighing app development on Sony

 • Seamless transitions and polished motion

 The UX/UI phase isn’t just about beauty.
 It’s about functional clarity in a lean-back context.
-This is where Sony’s Google TV also starts to matter — you’ll need to think in terms of content discoverability, not just static menus.
+This is where Sony’s Google TV also starts to matter — you’ll need to matter, since you’ll need to think in terms of content discoverability, not just static menus.

 Step 4: Build the frontend + integrate the backend